HireWheel/odata-mysql/README.md

 ### Entity type

 Use the `-e` flag to specify the name of the data type on the OData server you would like to download.
 This flag is required if you are downloading data (i.e. with `-d`); however, if you are only creating tables (i.e. with `-c`), you can omit this flag and it will create tables for all data types in the first schema on the server.

+If you are downloading data, there is also a similar flag for expanding entity types, `-x`.
+This will use the `$expand` parameter in OData to download additional entity types besides the main type you are downloading.
+For example, let's say you want to download all "permits", but permits have "locations" attached to them, and you want to download all locations as well.
+The command you'd use for this is `-e permits -x locations`.
+The `-x` flag also allows you to list multiple tables by simply separating the table names with columns

+#### Aliases

+By default, this script uses the name of the entities on the OData server as the name of their table in the MySQL database.
+If you would like to use alternate table names, you can specify an alternate name for the entity type (i.e. the `-e` value) with the `-l` flag, and alternate names for the expand types (i.e. the `-x` values) with the `-k` flag (like the `-x` flag, the `-k` flag supports multiple values separated by commas).

 ## Commands